-Katherine Ayers is an astrophysicist at the University of Michigan.
-She confronts life’s most daunting questions ̶ about the origins of the universe, the fate of the globe we inhabit, the laws that govern both.
-Her “Course in Butterflies” is part of a progressive, interdisciplinary program designed to engage undergraduates in a meaningful exploration of the learning process itself.
+Katherine Ayers, an astrophysicist at a popular American university, grapples with life’s most daunting questions – about the origins of the universe, the fate of the globe we inhabit, the laws that govern both.
+Her “Course in Butterflies” is offered as part of an interdisciplinary initiative designed to engage undergraduates in a meaningful exploration of the learning process itself.

-Together with her students, during the academic year concurrent with the turn of the millennium, she confronts the even more daunting questions about life here on Earth.
+Together with her students, during the academic year concurrent with the turn of the millennium, Katherine confronts the even more daunting questions about life here on Earth.

-Mary Claire Henley, U-M Professor of English Literature
+Mary Claire Henley, Professor of English Literature, The University of Michigan

-Charles Lewis, U-M Professor of Physics & Director of U-M Center for the Study of Complexity
+Charles Lewis, Professor of Physics & Director of The U-M Center for the Study of Complexity

 Michael Cavanaugh, Stanford Physicist and Director of “The Center” in San Francisco

-Albert Finn, Chairman, Herbert B. Finn Memorial Foundation
+Albert Finn, Chairman, Herbert B. Finn Memorial Foundation, San Francisco